-15.2.3 Keywords for redundant internal coordinates in \$redund_inp iprint n print parameter for debug output: The larger n is, the more output is printed $n \geq 0, n \leq 5$ (default: 0)
+22.2.4 Keywords for redundant internal coordinates in \$redund_inp print parameter for debug output: The larger n is, the more output is printed $n \ge 0, n \le 5$ (default: 0)

 With the parameters in \$redund_inp the generation of redundant internal coordinates can be modified.
 All entries have to be made in the control file before invoking the ired option.
 Important options are: